 Some of the best surf spots in northern California are in our area.
 They include:

 Check here for coastal conditions: Mendocino Coast Marine Report and Northern California Surf Report

 The Gualala River is a popular playground with locals.
 During the winter this is a favorite river for steelhead (an ocean-going trout) fishing.
 During the summer months a favorite picnic and swimming area for families is a broad sand and gravel bar about a mile upstream from the Gualala River Redwood Park Campground.
 Temperatures can be 10-15 degrees warmer here than they will be by the ocean.
+During the summer it is possible to kayak the estuary portion of the river.
+Adventure Rents rents kayaks from a location just downstream from the Gualala River Bridge.
+Watch for signs/banners.
 Adventure Rents rents kayaks, canoes, and bicycles.
 Call (707)884-4386 for more information.

 For something different and exciting, try ocean kayaking.
 Force 10 Ocean Whitewater in Elk leads ocean kayaking trips during the summer months.
 Elk is about 40 minutes north on Highway 1.
 Call (707)877-3505.

 Horseback riding is available through the family owned and operated Ross Ranch.
 Rides can be arranged for folks of all skill levels.
 Enjoy trail rides through the inland coastal mountains of Elk or along spectacular Manchester Beach.
 For reservations and information, call (707)877-1834.
 Beach horseback riding is also available at Ricochet Ridge Ranch in Ft.
 Bragg.
 Call (707) 964-7669.
 Ft.
 Bragg is located 1 1/2 hours north on Highway 1.